Widen/widen-sso-examples/widen-simple-one-way-sso-java/README.md

 # Widen Simple One-Way SSO Java Example

-This is an example Java project that leverages Sprint Boot to illustrate how to easily implement Widen's Simple One-Way SSO, complete with fully functional examples.
+This is an example Java project that leverages Spring Boot to illustrate how to easily implement Widen's Simple One-Way SSO, complete with fully functional examples.

 ## Usage